Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The initial value problems with V-shaped initial data

+{Before concluding, we briefly summarize the main contributions of this work and discuss several possible directions for future research.}

+{In this work, we employ an asymptotic perturbation approach to develop a precise, tractable analytical framework for describing the evolution of the V-shaped line-soliton initial-value problem.
+This approach provides a systematic, concise analytical classification of the phenomena observed in previous numerical studies \cite{Kao,McDowell}.
+Although our discussion focuses on the evolution of line solitons in the KP equation, the method can be naturally extended to other nonlinear wave equations with similar structures.
+An important advantage of the asymptotic perturbation theory is that it does not rely strongly on the integrability of the equation, as shown in Appendix \ref{A-kappa}.}

+{The present approach may apply to a broader class of systems, e.g., the Benney-Luke equation \cite{Luo:25}.
+Another interesting research direction concerns more complicated initial-value problems consisting of multiple line solitons, such as the configuration shown in Figure 6.15 of \cite{Kodama3}.
+We will further discuss these problems in future work.}

 {\bf Acknowledgements.} The authors would like to thank Harry Yeh for critical reading of the manuscript.
 They also appreciate a research fund from Shandong University of Science and Technology.
-One of the authors (C.L) is supported by National Natural Science Foundation of China (Grant No. 12071237) and Natural Science Research Project of Universities in Anhui Province (Grant No. 2024AH040202).
+One of the authors (C.L) is supported by National Natural Science Foundation of China (Grant No. 12071237).